Why China Avoids Bazooka Stimulus – QuickTake – Bloomberg

 There are also domestic circumstances.
 Central governments do not necessarily trust local governments to distribute funds efficiently or without corruption.

 Consumer benefits are also unlikely to materialize.
-Mr. Xi has warned of the “welfare” trap in the past, which could lead to “nurturing lazy people,” the official said.
+Mr. Xi has warned of the “welfare” trap in the past, which might lead to “nurturing lazy people,” the official said.
 Wang Tao, chief China economist at UBS Group, said the leadership sees job growth as the best way to stimulate consumption.
 He analyzed that he intends to support the corporate sector with tax cuts and aim to realize it.
 As such, the keyword will continue to be a “targeted” stimulus.

 6.why this is important